Financial Assistance Options

 • Do not live or get treatments in certain states (Massachusetts or Rhode Island)

 Under the Programs, the patient may be required to pay a co-pay for drug costs and a co-pay for administration costs.
 The final amount owed by a patient may be as little as $0 for the Genentech medicine or administration of the Genentech medicine (see Program specific details available at the Program website).
 The total patient out-of-pocket cost is dependent on the patient’s health insurance plan.
-The Programs assist with the cost of the Genentech medicine and the Genentech medicine administration only.
+The Programs assist with the cost of the Genentech medicine and the administration of the Genentech medicine only.
 It does not assist with the cost of other administrations, medicines, procedures or office visit fees.
 After reaching the maximum Programs’ benefit amounts, the patient will be responsible for all remaining out-of-pocket expenses.
 The amount of the Programs’ benefits cannot exceed the patient’s out-of-pocket expenses for the cost of the Genentech medicine or administration fees for the Genentech medicine.

 Additional terms and conditions apply.
 Please visit the co-pay Program website for the full list of Terms and Conditions.